Interest rates and fees

 The Lender Fee will apply on all new lending from 13 June 2016.
 The Lender Fee is charged on gross interest received.

-The Lender Fee will be tiered based on how much principal outstanding each Lender has on the Harmoney platform, and Lenders will move up and down tiers as that amount changes.
+The Lender Fee is tiered, based on how much principal outstanding a Lender has on the Harmoney platform, and Lenders will move up and down tiers as that amount changes.
 The applicable fee is applied on an individual loan basis, and is fixed at the time the Lender invests in the loan (it does NOT change over the life of the loan regardless of whether the Lender moves up or down tiers).

 (% of Gross Interest)